 Why does micro entity status matter?

 USPTO patent fees are generally proportionate to the size of the applicant.
 A large entity with over 500 employees must pay the full rate.
-A small entity pays 50% of the full rate.
-A micro entity pays only 25% of the full rate, which is a 75% discount off the full rate, and half the rate paid by a small entity.
+A small entity pays 40% of the full rate (60% discount).
+A micro entity pays only 20% of the full rate, equating to an 80% discount off the full rate and half the rate paid by a small entity.

 What is a micro entity?

-The cap of 4 prior US patent applications does not include provisional patent applications or any US patent applications where the applicant assigned all ownership rights as a result of the applicant’s previous employment.
+Provisional patent applications do not count toward the limit of prior patent filings.
+Furthermore, the cap of four prior US nonprovisional patent applications does not include any patent applications where you assigned all ownership rights to another company as a result of your previous employment.

 Can your status change to a small entity?

-Even if an applicant is sure that they qualify as a micro entity upon the initial filing, circumstances can easily bump up its status to a small entity.
+Even if you are sure you qualify as a micro entity upon the initial filing, circumstances can bump up your status to a small entity.
 This can happen in one of two ways.

-First, an applicant’s income for a particular may increase and exceed the maximum qualifying gross income.
-Since incomes fluctuate from year to year, particularly for entrepreneurs working in a startup, certain vigilance is required to ensure that an applicant’s income remains under the cap every year while a patent application is pending or when maintenance fees are due.
+First, your income for a particular year may increase and exceed the maximum qualifying gross income.
+Since incomes fluctuate from year to year, particularly for entrepreneurs working in startups, certain vigilance is required to ensure that an applicant’s income remains under the cap every year.

 Second, an applicant may file additional patent applications.
-Once the total number of patent applications, excluding provisionals, hits 6 or more, the applicant can no longer be micro.
+Once the total number of nonprovisional patent applications, including design patents, hits 5 or more, the applicant can no longer be micro.

 What are the risks of incorrectly paying USPTO fees?